-got to talking about it, and he was so enthusiastic that I got interested.
+A:I was an optician for 7 years before I joined the GHP (California Highway Patrol).
+Before that I had a lot of different kinds of obs - sort oI a jack-of-all-trades.
+While I was working as an optician, I met a guy who was going the CHP Academy, and we got to talking about it, and he was so enthusiastic that i got interested.
 I decided that was what I wanted to do with my life.
 I was the third oldest in my academy class.
-The academy was tun, but it was tough.
-The first seven weeks is tougher than any boot camp, but it pays off.
-The CHP is one of the besttrained law enforcement agencies in the world.
-Q: You wrote Police Quest 1 while you were recovering from the aftereffects of a very traumatic experience - a shootout with an armed suspect.
-How did the shootout and the events that followed it change vour life?
+The academy was fun, but it was tough.
+The tirst seven weeks is tougher than any boot camp, but it pays off.
+The CHP is one of the bestagencies in the world.
+Q: You wrote Police Ouest 1 while you were recovering from the aftereffects of a very traumatic experience. - a shootout with an armed suspect.
+How did the shootout and the events that followed it change your ille?